AmpereComputing/ampere-perfkit-benchmarker/ampere/pkb/docs/README.md

 # Licensing

-Ampere Performance Toolkit provides wrappers and workload definitions around popular benchmark tools.
+Ampere Perfkit Benchmarker provides wrappers and workload definitions around popular benchmark tools.
 We made it very simple to use and automate everything we can.
 It instantiates VMs on the Cloud provider of your choice, automatically installs benchmarks, and runs the workloads without user interaction.